Musician Onboarding · Rapture & Ruin

 Arrive fully prepared.

 Having learnt your part and understood the structure of the work.
-Rehearsal time is for building ensemble, refining detail, and shaping musical direction — not for individual note learning.
+Rehearsal time is for building ensemble, refining detail, and shaping musical direction.

 02